chakrakan/portfolio/README.md

   My Portfolio
 </h1>

-Built on top of the Gatsby React Starter using React and Styled Components, deployed to DigitalOcean.
+Old portfolio which was built on top of the Gatsby React Starter using React and Styled Components, and deployed to DigitalOcean from the `target` branch

+### Visual